Robyn011/HTML_CSS/README.md

 ### Undestanding Type in CSS

-People who are not designers usually categorize fonts into two typpes:
+People who are not designers usually categorize fonts into two types:

 1. Serif
 2. Sans serif